Stephen C. West: Highlights of research

 In addition to the discovery of cellular Holliday junction resolvases, West was the first to purify human RAD51 protein (the eukaryotic ortholog of RecA), and to show that it promotes homologous pairing and strand exchange reactions similar to those mediated by RecA.
 In addition, he purified and then visualised the BRCA2 breast cancer tumour suppressor, showing that it acts as a molecular chaperone for the association RAD51 with DNA.
 His laboratory also discovered that Aprataxin, which is defective in a progressive neurological disorder known as Oculomotor apraxia, is a 5'-deadenylase that removes AMP from 5'-termini following abortive DNA ligation.

 Recently his laboratory determined the high resolution structure of the two RAD51 paralog complexes (made up of RAD51B, RAD51C, RAD51D, XRCC2 and XRCC3) using cryo-electron microscopy and, in work considered to be a tour-de-force in the field, he defined their functions in DNA repair and tumour avoidance.
 He also used cryo-EM and biochemistry to determine the mechanism of single strand DNA annealing by the RAD52 protein.

-As it is clear that DNA repair plays a critical role in the maintenance of genome stability and cancer avoidance, West’s work is significant in terms of understanding the molecular basis of human disease.
-In particular his laboratory discovered that loss of a nucleotide pool scavenger known as DNPH1 sensitises cancer cells to olaparib, a drug that is currently in use in the clinic for the treatment of breast, ovarian and prostate cancers caused by inheritable mutations in BRCA1 or BRCA2.
-He is in great demand as an international speaker, and gives several keynote lectures each year as a fine communicator of the intricacies of DNA recombination and repair.
+Due to the role that DNA repair plays in the maintenance of genome stability and cancer avoidance, West’s work contributes to the understanding the molecular basis of human disease.
+In particular his laboratory discovered that loss of a nucleotide pool scavenger known as DNPH1 sensitizes cancer cells to the PARP inhibitor olaparib, a drug that is currently in clinical use for the treatment of breast, ovarian and prostate cancers caused by inheritable mutations in BRCA1 or BRCA2.

 Other professional activities

-West has been on the editorial boards of a number of journals including e-Life (2014-2016), EMBO Journal (1996-2020) and EMBO Reports (2000-2022).
-He is currently on the editorial board of DNA Repair.
+West has been on the editorial boards of ELife (2014–2016), The EMBO Journal (1996–2020) and EMBO Reports (2000–2022).
+He is on the editorial board of DNA Repair.

-He is currently Chair of the International Advisory Board of the Chinese Institutes for Medical Research in Beijing, China.
-Previously, he was a member of the Scientific Advisory Board of the Leibniz Institute on Aging, Fritz Lippman Institute, Jena, Germany, the Center for Chromosome Instability, University of Copenhagen, Denmark, the China Medical University (Taiwan), the Guangdong Key Laboratory of Genome Stability in Shenzhen, China, and the Max Planck Institute for Biochemistry, Martinsreid, Germany.

-Steve serves on the Council of the Royal Society.

-He is a serial conference organiser, having organised (or co-organised) more than 30 conferences throughout his career.
-For many years he has organised the biennial International Conference on ‘Mechanisms of Recombination’.
-The next meeting in the series will take place in Europe in May 2027 and is supported by Fusion.